THE BIG PICTURE ON SALES STRATEGY

 There are four main levels of a sales process outlined below.

-At the highest level is the sales team governance, which are the processes that strategically manage the sales strategy, forecasting, opportunities, the overall pipeline and sales operations.
-It typically involves weekly or monthly pipeline reviews, quarterly business reviews, and annual strategic planning, budgeting and forecasting.
+At the highest level is the sales team governance, which includes the processes that strategically manage the sales strategy, forecasting, opportunities, overall pipeline, and sales operations.
+It typically involves weekly or monthly pipeline reviews, quarterly business reviews, and annual strategic planning, budgeting, and forecasting.
 The better the governance, the better the accuracy of forecasts, sales strategy, performance, and understanding of cause and effect.

-The sales methodology is one of the most critical processes to a sales team.
+The sales methodology is one of the most critical processes for a sales team.
 The sales methodology is the overall sales approach between sales team members and customers to drive deal velocity and success.
-Most sales books focus on sales methodology, such as spin selling, solution selling, and hundreds of others.
+Most sales books focus on sales methodologies, such as spin selling, solution selling, MEDDIC, key account selling, GAP selling, and many others.
 We'll go a little deeper and synthesize all those books into a handful of important questions to quickly qualify and accelerate a deal.